-Students who have graduated from the program (completed all three semesters and are certified producers) may continue a second year as an “alumni” participant.
-Otherwise, they are welcome to use our facilities as a client producer and/or volunteer on ‘Ōlelo facilitated projects.
+Students who have completed their first year in JAM become certified producers.
+These students may continue a second year as an “alumni” participant and are welcome to use our equipment and facilities as a client producer and/or volunteer on ‘Ōlelo facilitated projects.

 JAM is designed to empower, equip and engage: